 Ruth Walz/Staatsoper Unter den Liden

-A revival of Phaedra opened at the Schiller Theater as part of the Infektion! "new music theater" festival.
+Phaedra opened at the Schiller Theater as part of the Infektion! "new music theater" festival.

 A revival of Phaedra opened at the Schiller Theater as part of the Infektion! "new music theater" festival.
 Ruth Walz/Staatsoper Unter den Liden